 The Office of Financial Management estimates a $10-12 billion shortfall over the next four years.
 While not a statewide freeze like what was implemented in 2020, OFM sent out a letter asking departments to “Please consider measures that will result in immediate savings such as hiring and other freezes.”

-The Department of Social and Humane Services announced freezes on Tuesday that will impact executive management, general services positions, some travel, new equipment, and new contracts.
+The Department of Social and Humane Services announced freezes on Tuesday that will impact executive management, non-represented general service positions, some travel, new equipment, and new contracts.

 “Our hope is to avoid cutting vital services to Washington residents,” a DSHS spokesperson said.